About

 Tech

 I’ve been using Linux for well over ten years, starting with the usual cycle of distro-hopping, breaking things, fixing them, customizing desktop environments, ricing window managers, and generally learning by making my computer worse before making it better.
-These days I’m just using Fedora on my T480, which is a nice balance between modern software, stability, and not spending my entire life configuring things (oh, how I miss the gentoo days).
+These days I’m just using Fedora on my T480, which is a nice balance between modern software, stability, and not spending my entire life configuring things (oh, how I miss the Gentoo days).

 Most of my technical work lives around data analysis, machine learning, automation, Linux systems, and self-hosting.
 I use Python and SQL for analysis, modelling, and scripting; I’ve worked with tools like pandas, NumPy, scikit-learn, PyTorch, Jupyter, Git, Docker, and Caddy; and I’ve built everything from data-science pipelines to small web apps to self-hosted services on a VPS.